dotnet/runtime/docs/workflow/testing/libraries/testing.md

 ## Running tests on the command line

-To build tests you need to specify the `tests` subset when invoking build.cmd/sh: `libraries -subset tests`.
+To build tests you need to specify the `tests` subset when invoking build.cmd/sh: `libraries -subset test`.

 The easiest (and recommended) way to build and run the tests for a specific library, is to invoke the `Test` target on that library:
 ```cmd